Ei-0/soc-case-studies/case-studies/case-02-insider-data-access.md

 At this stage, the activity was assessed as a high-risk insider threat scenario requiring careful escalation rather than direct confrontation.

+## Decision & Escalation

+Given the absence of an immediate external data transfer but the clear pattern of intentional data collection, the decision was made not to confront the user directly or disrupt access prematurely.

+The case was escalated through appropriate internal channels, including incident response leadership and management, to ensure proper handling with legal and human resources considerations in mind.

+Preservation of evidence was prioritized, including access logs, file activity records, and device usage data, to support further investigation and potential formal proceedings.